ccrusius/gradle-erlang-plugin/README.md

 configuration.
-If you need any as a dependency, download them (using `GrGit` or something similar, see the [spoken-code project](https://github.com/ccrusius/spoken-code) project for an example), and use the `Rebar` task to compile them:
+If you need any as a dependency, download them (using `GrGit` or something similar, see the [spoken-code project](https://github.com/ccrusius/spoken-code) for an example), and use the `Rebar` task to compile them:
 ```groovy
 import org.ccrusius.erlang.tasks.Rebar